Reinforcement Learning for Systematic FX Trading: Preliminaries

-\cite{Azhikodan2019} propose automated trading systems that use deep reinforcement learning, specifically a deep deterministic policy gradient-based neural network model that trades stocks to maximize the gain in asset value.
+Azhikodan et al. \cite{Azhikodan2019} propose automated trading systems that use deep reinforcement learning, specifically a deep deterministic policy gradient-based neural network model that trades stocks to maximise the gain in asset value.
 They determine the need for an additional system for trend-following to work alongside the reinforcement learning algorithm.
 Thus they implement a sentiment analysis model using a recurrent convolutional neural network to predict the stock trend from financial news.

-\cite{YeZekun2020OTEB} address an optimal trade execution problem that involves limit order books.
+Ye et al. \cite{YeZekun2020OTEB} address an optimal trade execution problem that involves limit order books.
 Here, the model must learn how best to execute a given block of shares at minimal cost or maximal return.
 To this end, they propose a deep reinforcement learning-based solution that uses a deterministic policy gradient framework.
-Experiments on three real market datasets show that the proposed approach significantly outperforms other methods such as a submit and leave policy, a q-learning algorithm \citep{Watkins89} and a hybrid method that combines the Almgren-Chriss model \citep{almgren2001optimal} with reinforcement learning.
+Experiments on three real market datasets show that the proposed approach significantly outperforms other methods such as a submit and leave policy, a q-learning algorithm \cite{Watkins89} and a hybrid method that combines the Almgren-Chriss model \cite{almgren2001optimal} with reinforcement learning.

-\cite{ABOUSSALAH2020112891} explore policy gradient techniques for continuous action and multi-dimensional state spaces, applying a stacked deep dynamic recurrent reinforcement learning architecture to construct an optimal real-time portfolio.
+Aboussalah and Lee \cite{ABOUSSALAH2020112891} explore policy gradient techniques for continuous action and multi-dimensional state spaces, applying a stacked deep dynamic recurrent reinforcement learning architecture to construct an optimal real-time portfolio.
 The algorithm adopts the Sharpe ratio as a utility function to learn the market conditions and rebalance the portfolio accordingly.

-\cite{BETANCOURT2021114002} propose a novel portfolio management method using deep reinforcement learning on markets with a dynamic number of assets.
+Betancourt and Chen \cite{BETANCOURT2021114002} propose a novel portfolio management method using deep reinforcement learning on markets with a dynamic number of assets.
 Their model endeavours to learn the optimal inventory to hold whilst minimising transaction costs.